 Day 5 - Angkor - jungle temples

-Today’s Angkor visit begins with the spectacular hill-top Phnom Bakheng Temple followed by the jungle-clad ruin of Preah Khan.
-Enormous roots, towering trees and screeching parakeets make this atmospheric temple one of everyone’s favourites.
-After a break, we’ll take a short hike to Ta Keo via the remote and rarely visited Ta Nei Temple.
-Ta Prom – the famous ‘Tomb Raider’ Temple – continues the jungle theme and concludes the day’s visit.
+Today’s Angkor visit begins with the spectacular hill-top Phnom Bakheng Temple followed by the jungle-clad ruins of Preah Khan.
+Giant roots, towering forest and screeching parakeets make this atmospheric temple one of everyone’s favourites.
+After a break, we’ll take a short hike to Ta Keo via the remote and rarely-visited Ta Nei Temple.
+Ta Prom – the famous ‘Tomb Raider’ temple – continues the jungle theme and concludes the day’s visit.